BESS Workgroup

 service is minimized.
 E.g., For example, if PE3 is going on

-maintenance and the DF Algorithm is Highest-Preference, the
+maintenance and the DF Algorithm algorithm is Highest-Preference, the

 operator could change vES2's Preference on PE3 from 300 to to, e.g.,